trento-project/rodent/README.md

 # Perform a single check.
 Now the runner needs to target a host and a provider type.
 The following example shows testing a system with the hostname 'test01' running on Azure.
 # Here the -t flag is used for the Target.
 The -p flag sets the provider and -c sets the check ID
+# Also, the callback port is specified as 4000 using the --callbackPort flag, if the callback port required is default 8000 this flag can be omitted.
-./rodent -r test-runner ExecuteCheck -t test01 -p azure -c 21FCA6
+./rodent -r test-runner ExecuteCheck -t test01 -p azure -c 21FCA6 --callbackPort 4000
 # Output will be something like
 # INFO[0022] CheckID 21FCA6 state is 'passing'
 # Note that running CheckReady, CheckHealth and CheckCatalog will return very quickly but executing checks takes longer!

 # Perform all checks.
 Again, the runner needs the host to test and a provider, we don't need a check ID when running all checks.
+The --callbackPort only needs to be set if the runner is configured
-./rodent --runner test-runner ExecuteAllChecks --hostToCheck test01 --provider azure
+./rodent --runner test-runner ExecuteAllChecks --hostToCheck test01 --provider azure --callbackPort 4000
 # Output will be similar to this:
 # INFO[0016] CheckID 156F64 state is 'passing'
 # INFO[0022] CheckID 53D035 state is 'passing'